KenGuan666/SimulationRM/README.md

 ## Running

 To run the simulation, execute the python script `.../DJI/robot_play.py`.
-For now you should see a red and a blue robot.
-The blue robot shall attack the red robot until the red robot is defeated.

-Updated 1/24/2019
+Updated 1/29/2019